dlukes/dlukes.github.io/content/ling/text_munching_in_r.md

-**EDIT:** With `stri_sub()` substituted for `stri_split_boundaries()` as detailed above, the code using lists runs in about 1.28 days, which is a much smaller improvement than in the case of the code using lists (1.33 days → 15 hours).
+**EDIT:** With `stri_sub()` substituted for `stri_split_boundaries()` as detailed above, the code using lists runs in about 1.28 days, which is a much smaller improvement than in the case of the code using hashes (1.33 days → 15 hours).

 ---